Written by Greg Ellifritz

 The FBI recommends that defensive cartridges penetrate from 12″-18″ in gelatin and expand to at least 1.5x their original diameter.
 Cast bullets simply don’t meet either criteria.
 They would not be a good defensive load if fighting humans is what you are preparing for.

 That doesn’t mean that the rounds are useless.
 Penetration is important in some instances.
 If I was looking for a self defense round to use against bears or large game, this load would be at the top of the list.
 I would also consider the loads if I was in a situation where I had to shoot someone in a car or behind another intermediate barrier.
 Other than that, I would avoid the 200 grain hard cast bullets for self defense.

-To your original question comparing the hard cast 10mm bullets to .45 ball for stopping power, the wound channels would likely be similar.
+As to the original question comparing the hard cast 10mm bullets to .45 ball for stopping power, the wound channels would likely be similar.
 The 10mm would just penetrate even deeper than the .45 ball.
 With similar ballistic performances, I would stick with the .45.
 It recoils less and can be fired much more rapidly than the hard kicking 10mm.

 The real question is “Why are you using .45 ball ammo for self defense in your Glock?”

 The Glock will reliably feed just about any hollowpoint made.
 You are much better off using a Speer Gold Dot, Federal HST, or Winchester Ranger in the .45 acp.
 All will feed in your Glock and will provide better stopping power than ball ammo.
-If you do choose the 10mm, I would stick with the 180 grain JHP bullets for best performance against people.
+If you do choose the 10mm, I would stick with the lighter JHP bullets for best performance against people.